f4str/sauce-searcher/server/README.md

 ./run.sh [--port PORT] [--host HOST]
 ```

-Or use uvicorn to launch start the server manually
+Or use `uvicorn` to launch start the server manually.

 ```bash
 uvicorn sauce_searcher_server.main:app [--port PORT] [--host HOST] --reload
 ```

 The server will start on <http://localhost:8000> if the port and host are not specified.
 The `--reload` option restarts the server when files are changed.
+Omit this flag when running a production build.

 ## Making API calls